Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 There is no need to make a parallel inputs file, as the existing file `./Inputs/<cohort>_samples.list` will be used.

-Change the compute resources in `prodigal_cds_run_parallel.pbs` to scale with the number of samples you are processing.
+Change the compute resources in `Scripts/prodigal_cds_run_parallel.pbs` to scale with the number of samples you are processing.
 One sample requires 1 CPU, 4GB memory and ~30 minutes walltime.
 Then submit:

 ```
 qsub ./Scripts/prodigal_cds_run_parallel.pbs